Mobile App Development Process in 2024 – 7 Stages of App Development

-PO knows the development team and vice versa.
+PO gets to know the development team and vice versa.
 Defining every role in the team, agreement on rules, and next steps, as well as configuring tools.
+Skip to a section >

 Releasing includes uploading assets required by laws & promotional materials, beta testing, optimizing the product page/store presence, and everything your app approval needs to go as smoothly as possible.
+Skip to a section >

-Let’s dive into each of the above-mentioned stages of the mobile app development process.
+Let’s dive into each of the above-mentioned steps of the mobile app development process.

-Stage 1.
-Choose a company to design and develop your app
+STAGE 1.
+Choosing a partner – select a company to design and develop your app

 Decide if you want to build your app in-house, or outsource its development.
 This article may help you: Inhouse vs. outsourcing software development.
 If you decide to outsource your product creation, you need to know how to choose a proper app development company for your project.
 How to verify if a company you want to choose, is trustworthy?
 We recommend you to: